kengz/SLM-Lab/README.md

     }
     ```

-2. see `config/experiments.json` to schedule experiments:
-    ```json
-    "demo.json": {
-      "dqn_cartpole": "dev"
-    }
-    ```
-    > To run faster, change lab mode from "dev" to "train" above and rendering will be disabled.

-3. launch terminal in the repo directory, run the lab:
+2. Launch terminal in the repo directory, run the lab with the demo spec in `dev` lab mode:
     ```shell
     conda activate lab
-    python run_lab.py
+    yarn start demo.json dqn_cartpole dev
     ```
     >To run any lab commands, conda environment must be activated first.
 See [Installation](#installation) for more.

-    >Alternatively, use the shorthand command `yarn start` to replace the last line
+    >`yarn start` is a shorthand for `python run_lab.py`

-4. This demo will run a single trial using the default parameters, and render the environment.
+3. This demo will run a single trial using the default parameters, and render the environment.
 After completion, check the output for data `data/dqn_cartpole_2018_06_16_214527/` (timestamp will differ).
 You should see some healthy graphs.

     ![](https://kengz.gitbooks.io/slm-lab/content/assets/demo_trial_graph.png)
     >Trial graph showing average envelope of repeated sessions.